rwickliffe/WWDFontAwesome/README.md

 ## Installation

 `WWDFontAwesome` is available through [CocoaPods](http://cocoapods.org).
-To install it, first be sure the location of this private spec repo is specified in your podfile:
+To install it, first be sure the location of this private spec repo is specified in your `Podfile`:

 ```
 source 'https://github.com/rwickliffe/Specs.git'